sukhan032/neo-mac-vim/README.md

 - Simple `.app` bundle launcher for `nvim-qt`
 - Custom app icon included
 - Easy to build with a single script
-- Works on macOS without needing Xcode
+- Works on macOS without Xcode
+- No need to compile or package `nvim-qt` itself
+- Launch from Spotlight, Dock, or Finder like any other macOS app

 ---